 State Board Members

-Ouida Newton, State Board vice chair, brings 38 years of experience as an educator to the State Board of Education.
+Ouida Newton, State Board chair, brings 38 years of experience as an educator to the State Board of Education.
 She was named the 2015 Arkansas Teacher of Year and recently retired to serve on the State Board.

 Newton believes that learning is embraced when children receive encouragement and support from parents, teachers and the community.
 She previously taught multiple levels of math and science in the Poyen School District and has served as a library media specialist, math coach, curriculum supervisor, class sponsor, senior and Arkansas State Beta Club sponsor, and Teachers of Tomorrow supervisor.
 Newton also taught at the Searcy School District and Pulaski County Special School District and was an adjunct professor at College of the Ouachitas in Malvern.